ConnecttheCloud/Kubernetes-Lab/README.md

 ## Installation and K8 cluster setup in GCloud

-Subscribe GCloud as free subscription and create 2VMs for master and worker node.
+Subscribe GCloud as free subscription and create 2VMs for K8 master and worker node.

+This lab is using G Cloud free tier subscribtions.

 ### Create VMs